PittECEArch/AdversarialPrefetch/README.md

 ## Contact

-For any questions, please start a pull request or email Yanan (yag45@pitt.edu) directly.
+For any questions, please open an issue in this repo or email Yanan (yag45@pitt.edu) directly.